When do I register?

 When are House Division assessments?

-House Division players are assessed at the beginning of September.
+House Division players (U8-U11) are assessed at the beginning of September.
 Player registrations must be complete in order to participate and registered members will get a notice of assessment dates via email.
+Players U6-U7 do not need to attend formal assessments.

 What is the Youth Division?